danprince/danthedev.com/posts/2023-02-05-what-is-that-text-editor.md

 From this buffer, I can manage branches, stage changes, stash, tag, push, pull, cherry-pick, rebase, commit, and [lots more](https://github.com/kahole/edamagit#usage).
 Best of all, the entire UI is text based, so you can navigate through it using motions and patterns you use everywhere else.

-It needs some [extra keybindings](https://github.com/kahole/edamagit#vim-support-vscodevim) to work well with VSCodeVim, and even then there are some conflicts, but this is the best version control workflow I've ever had outside of Emacs.
+It needs some [extra keybindings](https://github.com/kahole/edamagit#vim-support-vscodevim) to work well with VSCodeVim, and even then there are some conflicts, but this is the best version control workflow I've had outside of Emacs.

 ### Tmux
 Whilst not a feature of Vim at all, Tmux has been an integral part of managing sessions and processes in my workflow for a long time, and switching to VSCode means the editor can't be a part of that session.